• Facebook

 Raspberry puree before and after heating to raspberry reduction

-Allow the reduction to cool while you beat the butter, using a hand mixer in a medium bowl or a stand mixer, for several minutes until pale and fluffy.
+2. Allow the reduction to cool while you beat the butter, using a hand mixer in a medium bowl or a stand mixer, for several minutes until pale and fluffy.
 Next, sieve in half of your powdered sugar and beat until smooth.
 Repeat with the other half of your powdered sugar.

-Beat in the raspberry reduction, 1 tablespoon at a time until the desired flavour and consistency, and salt (if using).
+3. Beat in the raspberry reduction, 1 tablespoon at a time until the desired flavour and consistency, and salt (if using).

-Pipe your frosting onto your cooled cupcakes.
+4. Pipe your raspberry frosting onto your cooled vanilla cupcakes.

 💭 Top tips

-• Try to fill each cupcake case with your batter to just over the halfway point.
+• Fill each cupcake case just over halfway with vanilla cupcake batter.
 Too much and you’ll get muffin tops, but too little and you’ll have mini cupcakes!

 • If using frozen raspberries, it's easier if you thaw them or microwave them (30-45secs) first before you puree them.
 That way, you can push more puree through the sieve.

-• For creamy frosting, beat your butter until it’s pale, light and fluffy before adding your other ingredients.
+• For creamy raspberry buttercream, beat your butter until it’s pale, light and fluffy before adding your other ingredients.
 This could take several minutes with an electric mixer and longer by hand.

-❔ FAQs
+❔ Recipe FAQs

 How long do homemade raspberry cupcakes last?

-Can you freeze cupcakes?
+Can you freeze homemade raspberry cupcakes?

 Yes!
-You can freeze your raspberry vanilla cupcakes wrapped in a layer of cling film and a layer of foil for up to 3 months.
+You can freeze your raspberry cupcakes wrapped in a layer of cling film and a layer of foil for up to 3 months.

 Can you make these cupcakes ahead of time?